stoicswe/yggdrasil-core/README.md

 Contributions are welcome!

-Before contributing, take time to review the [code of conduct](https://github.com/stoicswe/yggdrasil-core/blob/main/CODE_OF_CONDUCT.md).
+Before contributing, take time to review the [code of conduct](https://github.com/stoicswe/yggdrasil-core/blob/main/docs/CODE_OF_CONDUCT.md) and [contributing](https://github.com/stoicswe/yggdrasil-core/blob/main/docs/CONTRIBUTING.md) documents.

 See also other contributors on the list of [contributors](https://github.com/stoicswe/yggdrasil-core/graphs/contributors).